jiteshkaranjkar/eShoppingTrolley/README.md

 ## Features
-**Shopping Trolley features**
+**Shopping Trolley feature**
-- Screens - Home page, display Products and add to Trolley, Shopping Trolley with all Trolley details.
+- Screens - Home, Products and Trolley.
 - Built 5 different projects libraries
 - Presentation - responsible for the UI (i.e Client application - React SPA, Materail-UI) coordinated by controllers which execute around 5 different User stories.
 - Domain - This is the Domain centric with no implementation and just Entities.
 - Services - Application Service layer which implements contracts and abstracts calls to Repository layer.
 - Repository - A Persitence layer with the idea of abstracting the data access concerns and option to use preferred data access technology.
 - Tests - Unit Test using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
 Unit test for React app is pending.
-- Application deployed in Azure (Done) - https://shoppingtrolley.azurewebsites.net/
+- Application deployed in Azure (Done) - https://tgifdrinks.azurewebsites.net/
 - Have built a dashboard to monitor services and application (Done).

 ## Application Results